sergpsv/useful_structures/TMAIL.typ

       then
         execute immediate 'select lower(case when user in (''DEPSTAT'',''TRANSFORMER'', ''LDWH'') then osuser else osuser end) usr from v$session where sid=sys_context(''userenv'',''sid'')' into usr;
       end if;
-      eml := case when usr='sparshukov'   then 'sergey.parshukov@megafon.ru'
+      eml := case when usr='sparshukov'   then 'sp@domain.ru'
-                  when usr='rkrikunov'    then 'ruslan.krikunov@megafon.ru'
+                  when usr='rkrikunov'    then 'rk@domain.ru'
-                  when usr='vivakin'      then 'vladimir.ivakin@MegaFon.ru'
+                  when usr='vivakin'      then 'vk@domain.ru'
-                  when usr='levenets_ee'  then 'Evgeny.Levenets@MegaFon.ru'
+                  when usr='levenets_ee'  then 'El@domain.ru'
-                  when usr='taranenko_aa' then 'Alexander.Taranenko@MegaFon.ru'
+                  when usr='taranenko_aa' then 'ak@domain.ru'
              end;
       Recipients := TStringList( eml );
     end if;